A Matching Problem

 An example problem: Movie recommendations

 One example of a matching problem is movie recommendations.
-Imagine that we want to recommend movies to users in a way that maximizes the total expected ratings, but without recommending any one movie too many times.
-We will use the "MovieLens dataset" (Harper et. al. 2015), which contains user rating of movies, for this example.
+We want to recommend movies to users in a way that maximizes the total expected ratings, but without recommending any one movie too many times.
+We will use the “MovieLens dataset” (Harper et. al. 2015), which contains user rating of movies, for this example.
 (Similar problems have been framed in Makari et. al. (2013).

 How to frame the problem mathematically?